 - A standard tactic, particularly for Monodominants.

 - You Have Outlived Your Usefulness: Overlaps with He Knows Too Much.
 It is very hard to simply retire from an Inquisitor's retinue.
-The only ones exempt from this are regular Space Marine chapters (because even Inquisitors know that pulling this crap on a Space Marine chapter would mean that no one will save your ass).
+The only ones exempt from this are regular Space Marines (nobody who makes it to Inquisitor is that stupid; their battle-brothers would take it very personally).

 Inquisitors of the Amalathian creed work towards Imperial unity and are staunch defenders of the status quo.